surifirstpin/biplus_documentation/version.1/Reports.md

 To carry out Multi-level grouping on the data extracted.
 Select group option for 2 dimension fields in field drop down list.

-> For Example : to get it sclear on multigroupo=ing, i am adding one more dimension fiels PaymentMode to report and run it.
-Apply group option to Stationcode and Ord
+> For Example : to get it clear on multi grouping, i am adding one more dimension fields PaymentMode to report and run it.
+Apply group option to Stationcode and OrderattendantID.

 **17.**  To find the specific field value from the data extracted click on **Find** in the  field drop down.